Skip to content

 1. Multi-wallet and multi-account support: You can create an unlimited number of wallets/accounts in one Daedalus application.
 Each wallet is independent and has its own seed phrase, private keys, and transaction history.

 2. Built-in staking and voting UI: Daedalus integrates Cardano staking and on-chain governance.
-This allows users to delegate ADA to stake pools directly from the wallet.
+It allows users to delegate ADA to stake pools directly from the wallet.
 There is also a voting tab that allows you to contribute to the project’s governance.

 3. Newsfeed: Daedalus features a built-in newsfeed that delivers updates and announcements directly in the user interface (UI).
 Based on importance, news is delivered in the newsfeed sidebar on the right or takes up the whole screen.